How Libraries Can Demonstrate the Impact of Community Health Programs

 Step 1: Define What Success Looks Like

-• Understand how to evaluate health information
+• Understand how to evaluate online health information

-• Locate reliable health resources online
+• Locate reliable health resources

-• Become more confident asking healthcare questions
+• Feel more confident asking healthcare questions

 Step 2: Track Program Outputs